GuangDai/ttrss-openai-auto-labels/README.md

 - 🏷️ Smart reuse of existing labels
 - ~~🎨 Automatic color generation for new labels~~
 - 🌍 Configurable label language
-- 🔄 Up to 5 labels per article
+- 🔄 Customizable number of labels per article (1-10)
-- ⚡ Efficient API usage with content truncation
+- ⚡ Configurable API endpoint and model selection
+- 📝 Adjustable content length for analysis (500-4000 characters)
-- 🎯 Precise error handling and logging
+- 🎯 Comprehensive error handling and logging

 **Warning:** Automatic color generation for new labels is temporarily unavailable.
 For some reason, the functionality code is not working as intended.
 If you are interested in resolving this issue, contributions to the code are welcome!

 ## Requirements

-- Tiny Tiny RSS v2.0.0 or higher
+- Tiny Tiny RSS v21.0.0 or higher
-- PHP 7.4 or higher
-- OpenAI API key

 ## Installation